Swissgrid-AG-External/coding_challenges/data_engineer/README.md

 * sample timeseries in this repository in CSV format.
 * Preferred & already in place programming language is python although you can use different languages if you can argument it
-* Your solution has be containerized in [OCI complaint containers](https://opencontainers.org/) so we can run it to evaluate.
+* Your solution has be packaged so we can run it(this is part of the challenge), so either use containers or language specific builds

 ### Abstract solution design

 ```mermaid
   flowchart TD